Belarus opposition says fate of country, Ukraine intertwined | Times Leader

 Tsikhanouskaya said the war in Ukraine was “extremely unexpected” and some “against Ukrainians, our brothers and sisters.”

-Tsikhanouskaya said that more than two years since fleeing to Lithuania, the opposition has notched “a lot of achievements” — first and foremost that “people are not giving up” despite the Lukashenko regime’s “terror and repression” and its imprisonment of more than a thousand political prisoners, including her own husband.
+More than two years since fleeing to Lithuania, Tsikhanouskaya said the opposition has notched “a lot of achievements” — first and foremost that “people are not giving up” despite the Lukashenko regime’s “terror and repression” and its imprisonment of more than a thousand political prisoners, including her own husband.

 There are now six packages of sanctions, pushed for by the opposition, against the Lukashenko regime.
 The sanctions have put stress and pressure on the president, making him focus solely on remaining in power instead of what’s best for the country, she said.